-- Used to provide message integrity and non-repudiation. - Integrity: prevent message tampering. - Non-repudiation: bind the sender (or message originator) to the message. - Work in the public-key setting. - Each party creates a key pair, public and private key. - Uses the private key to sign the message, while anyone can verify the signature using the public key. - The public key usually serves as an ID for the user in a blockchain-based system.
+- Used to provide message integrity and non-repudiation. - Integrity: prevent message tampering. - Non-repudiation: bind the sender (or message originator) to the message. - Work in the public-key setting. - Each party creates a key pair; public and private key. - She uses the private key to sign a message, while anyone can verify the signature on that message using the public key. - The public key usually serves as an ID for the user in a blockchain-based system.